QubesOS/qubes-doc/common-tasks/block-devices.md

         qvm-block

-    This will list all available block devices in your system across all VMs, no matter whether hosted by a USB controller or `losetup`.
+    This will list all available block devices in your system across all VMs.
     The name of the qube hosting the block device is displayed before the colon in the device ID.
     The string after the colon is the ID of the device used within the qube, like so: